Quizz1Cal/odds-n-evens/README.md

 - A number disappears 6 moves later e.g. when player 1 writes a 7, the 1 that they initially wrote vanishes AFTER the 7 is written down.
 - Aim of game is for a player to get 3 in a row.
 No ties allowed.

-IMPLEMENTATION HISTORY
+IMPLEMENTATION HISTORY:
-Draft 1: Attempt to create nodes, each storing boards, moves, player tags.
+- Draft 1: Attempt to create nodes, each storing boards, moves, player tags.
 This was deemed to be highly inefficient with memory and time.
-Draft 2: Attempt to create nodes with reduced memory demand by only storing moves made; boards are implicitly inferred.
+- Draft 2: Attempt to create nodes with reduced memory demand by only storing moves made; boards are implicitly inferred.

 Problems:
 - Reducing the amount actually generated (memory efficiency)